DrPsychick/macdev/README.md

 ## configure it
 * use `host_vars/localhost-example.yml` as a base and en-/disable roles, add/remove packages to install via pip or homebrew ...
 * save it as `host_vars/localhost.yml` to enable it
+* OR (see below): provide a URL to download your config from: `-e config_url=http://raw.githubusercontent.com/DrPsychick/macdev/master/host_vars/localhost-example.yml`

 ```shell
 cp host_vars/localhost-example.yml host_vars/localhost.yml